codeboi11/codeboi11/README.md

 - 👋 Hi, I’m @codeboi11
 - 👀 I’m interested in coding and eleectronics.
-- 🌱 I’m currently learning python, bash, and c.
+- 🌱 I’m currently learning python, bash, and c++.
 - 💞️ I’m looking to collaborate on arduino basics
 - 📫 How to reach me owjgra@gmail.com
 - 😄 Pronouns: he/him